 Carfax

-This is an obvious step and this usually always comes standard at most used dealers, but with private ownerships you’ll probably want to jot down the VIN number.
-This is almost always on the driver side interior dash, and can be seen by looking in from the windshield.
-On older cars, sometimes it can be stamped on the inside of the frame, on the engine block, in the trunk under the spare tire or even on the door jamb.
-CARFAX will give you a fair history of the hands the car has passed through and if it has been through flooding or is a salvage.
+This is an obvious step, and this usually always comes standard at most used dealers, but with private ownership, you’ll probably want to jot down the VIN number.
+This is almost always on the driver’s side interior dash and can be seen by looking in from the windshield.
+On older cars, sometimes it can be stamped on the inside of the frame, on the engine block, in the trunk under the spare tire, or even on the door jamb.
+CARFAX will give you a fair history of the hands the car has passed through and if it has been through flooding or is salvage.

 Car Paperwork/History